 After the opening statements are heard, each party may present its witness.
 It is important that you prepare your witnesses before they speak at the Hearing.
 Run through the questions that you will ask them, and listen closely to their responses.
 For more information on how to prepare your witness visit Preparing Witnesses.

 The Hearing Examiner will set a deadline for the lst possible time both parties may add exhibits.
-Exhibits are any documents or other physical evidence that you want the Hearing Examiner to consider when making his/her decision.
+Exhibits are any documents or other physical evidence that you want the Hearing Examiner to consider when making their decision.

 When everyone has presented their witness and discussed any exhibits, the Hearing will end.
-At this time the Hearing Examiner offers both the Complainant and the Respondent the chance to submit a "brief" (written document) to him or her that further argues their side.
+At this time the Hearing Examiner offers both the Complainant and the Respondent the chance to submit a "brief" (written document) to them that further argues their side.
 After receiving the briefs, the Hearing Examiner will consider the testimony of witnesses, exhibits and other evidence.
 Based on these things the Hearing Examiner will make a recommended decision.